tcnicholas/structure-embedding/README.md

 ## Structure embedding

-`structure-embedding` is a lightweight package that streamlines dimensionality reduction for materials-based feature vectors by seamlessly managing data subsets for efficient analysis.
+`structure-embedding` is a lightweight package that streamlines dimensionality reduction for materials-based feature vectors by handling data subsets to assist in post-analysis routines.

 ## Implemented algorithms
 - UMAP